tboutron/TargetVector/README.md

 ## Basis Requirements

-- Unreal Engine 5
+- Unreal Engine 5 built from github Source Code
 - Visual Studio

+## Unreal Engine 5 Source Build Setup

+1. Clone or download the release branch from the Epic Games github repository.
+This will be the source build you base your project and builds on from now on.
+2. Launch **Setup.bat** and let it complete.
+3. Launch **GenerateProjectFiles.bat** and let it complete.
+4. Open **UE5.sln**
+5. In the Solution Explorer, Right click on UE5 and click Build and allow it to successfully complete its initial build.

+## Project Setup

+1. Create a subdirectory at the top directory of your Unreal Engine 5 Source Build called **Projects**
+2. Clone this project into the **Projects** folder.
+The structure should look like /Projects/[Name of this Repository]
+3. In the Unreal Engine top folder launch **GenerateProjectFiles.bat** again.
+4. Once finished, open the **UE5.sln** file and TargetVector should appear under the Games folder.
+5. This will be the Visual Studio solution you will use for your project from now on.

 ## EOS Setup

-This project is configured to read EOS Artifacts from EOSSettings.ini, which for securirity purposes, requires you to create it, and is set up to be ignored in the .gitignore file.
+This project is configured to read EOS Artifacts from **EOSSettings.ini**, which for securirity purposes, requires you to create it, and is set up to be ignored in the .gitignore file.

-In the Config folder create a text file named EOSSettings.ini and copy and paste the following:
+In the Config folder create a text file named **EOSSettings.ini** and copy and paste the following:

 	[/Script/OnlineSubsystemEOS.EOSSettings]
 	+Artifacts=(ArtifactName="EOSArtifact",ClientId="",ClientSecret="",ProductId="",SandboxId="",DeploymentId="",EncryptionKey="")